mr-mosi/document_for_all_things/crawler_with_scrapy.md

 `scrapy crawl sample_spider -o output.csv`.

 - In `settings.py` file in item pipline part we must put diffrent piplines in the order. and set they'er priority by assign a three digit number. order sets from low to high.

+- Run crawler with `scrapy crawl somespider -s JOBDIR=crawls/somespider-1` give an ability to spider where it can pause and run again.